mike055/toy-robot/Readme.md

 ## Notes
 * Built and tested with node v6.9.1
 * Built with Single Responsibility Principle in mind.
-    * Simulation responsible for executing the command,
-    * Table is responsible if robot would be valid on table based on the table size
+    * Simulation is the orchestrator.
+Takes in a raw command and executes it if ready to, keeps track of current robot state
     * CommandProvider is responsible for creating a command object based on the raw command.
-Use of Provider pattern (similar to Factory, seems to be a MS patter!)
+Use of Provider pattern (similar to Factory but has some logic to choose correct command, seems to be a MS patter!)
-    * Commands are responsible for executing the command and returning a new robot (robot is immutable) in the correct position (or null if now in an invalid position).
+    * Commands are responsible for executing the command and returning a new robot (never mutate the current robot) in the correct position (or null if now in an invalid position).
 Use of command pattern.
+    * Table is responsible if robot would be valid on table based on the table size
     * Direction is responsible for knowing what orientation next (either left or right)
+* `index.Js` is the entry point for command line application.
+All dependencies are created here. `commandLineHelper.js` used to listen for command line input and passed it to the simulator.
+* No logging was done for invalid commands, was not a requirement of the problem.
 * Each class has an accompanying `spec` file.
 These are unit tests with all dependencies mocked.
 * `scenarioTests.spec.js` are a set of integration tests to test the provided scenarios plus some extras.